 Ingredients You’ll Need

 Alright, so now that you’ve chosen to use royal icing to decorate your sugar cookies, let’s talk about what you’ll need.
-First up is your ingredients.
+First up are your ingredients.
 It’s a short list.
 Scroll down to the recipe card below for exact measurements.

 - Powdered sugar – Also adds volume to the icing and thickens it.
 It also dissolves easily in the icing.